2009 Arizona Wildcats football team: vs Northern Arizona

-Iowa

-at Kinnick Stadium, Iowa City, Iowa
+at Iowa

 The Hawkeyes scored on the opening drive, with a 2-yard touchdown run by Adam Robinson.
 But Arizona tied the score at 7 after Trevin Wade returned a Ricky Stanzi interception 38 yards into the end zone.

 The Wildcats struggled with their few offensive chances.

 QB Matt Scott missed a handful of open receivers in the third quarter, and — on a play that could have changed the momentum of the game — WR Delashaun Dean dropped what would have been a 50-yard gain.
 Dean appeared to trap the ball between his leg and the ground; a video replay rule confirmed that it was an incomplete pass.

 Iowa's defense would again prove to be the difference-maker in this game, not allowing a touchdown until 1:53 was remaining in the game, with the Hawkeyes well ahead.
 Iowa safety Tyler Sash, with a grab of a Matt Scott pass intended for Terrell Turner, also netted his seventh interception in five games (dating back to last year).

 Nick Foles came in at QB in the fourth quarter and went 6 for 11 with a 10-yard touchdown pass to Juron Criner, but, as noted above, the damage was already done.

 The loss dropped Arizona to 0–7 against Big Ten teams in the last decade; the Wildcats’ last nonconference road win of any kind came in 2001, when John Mackovic's Wildcats defeated San Diego State.